SCWinter259/CMPUT204_Repo/README.md

-# CMPUT_204_Algorithms
+# About

-This repo is for algorithms I learned in CMPUT 204.
-Hope that I won't fail the class lol.
+This is a repository for me to implement algorithms I learned in CMPUT 204, University of Alberta, Winter 2021.